 - Politically Incorrect Hero: It's heavily implied that, at one point, the Templars abided by a tradition of excluding potential recruits who were born outside of select bloodlines.
 Though reforms have seen this particular tradition abandoned by the mainstream, it's also hinted that it still has some followers among the Old Guard.

 - Pointy-Haired Boss: Notoriously so as a whole to the Illuminati in the bad-old-days, back when the two were working together, which eventually lead to the current bad blood.
 Depending on which Templars you ask, the "Old Guard" are still rather guilty of this.

 - Principles Zealot

 - Shoot the Dog: What they often recommend doing for the sake of the greater good.

 - Smoky Gentlemen's Club: The Temple Club, a hangout for off-duty Templars.
 These days, it's more commonly frequented by the "Old Guard" Templars; the more liberal members prefer the Horned God.

-- Temple Hall itself has a few of these; for example, the training ground has a surprisingly luxurious sitting room equipped with its own bar.
+- Temple Hall itself has a few of these; for example, the training ground has a surprisingly luxurious sitting room equipped with plush couches, oil paintings, and even a fully-stocked bar.